UWB-Adv-Data-Vis-2025-Sp/tidy-model/README.md

 Let's check out the data of this model to see how it stacks up against the first model.
 Now we have three important values in the coefficients table.
 It helps us to think about the impact of the different variables on the line.
 The intercept again states where the line would cross the y-axis.
 The value gives us the temperature relationship to chirping like before.
 Notice that this has dropped to 3.6 as the slope so as temperature rises one degree (C) then the chirps increase 3.6 chirps per minute.
 Finally there is a third variable showing up as -10.
 This value represents the difference between species.
 Since we have only two species, we can treat this as the difference in the intercept between the two values.
 So the cricket species *O. exclamationis* has a chirp rate that is 10 chirps per minute higher than its counter part *O. niveus*.
 So we have a linear model that predicts the relationship between temperature, species and chirps.

 We can use any of the statistical methods collected from summary.lm() to compare the quality of the species-specific model to the general model we made earlier.
-For instance, let's compare the R squared values which is a measure of the amount of variance explained by the model.
-In the temp_lm model, the R-Squared value was 0.9199, which means about 92 percent of the variance in the data is explained by the model, where as in the species_lm model, the R-Squared value was 0.9896, which means about 99 percent of the variance in the data is explained by this model.
+For instance, let's compare the R-squared values which is a measure of the amount of variance explained by the model.
+In the temp_lm model, the R-Squared value was 0.9199, which means about 92 percent of the variance in the data is explained by the model, whereas in the species_lm model, the R-Squared value was 0.9896, which means about 99 percent of the variance in the data is explained by this model.
 Even though the first model might be good enough, the second one is much more reliable for making predictions.

 Add text to explain in your own words what the second graph and model show.